SchoolPower Endowment Teacher Grant Program

 Criteria for Evaluation

-Your Principal, District, SEF Grant Committee and in some cases a District Technology representative will be looking at each grant application.
+Your Principal, Assistant Superintendent of Instruction, Endowment Teacher Grant Committee and in some cases your Chief Technology Officer will be looking at each grant application.
 Criteria on rubric used to evaluate will include but not limited to:

 - Long Term Impact

 - Is SchoolPower SEF the best funding source?

 - The Application Process closes on March 3rd, 2017 @ 5 pm.
 There will be no exceptions to this closing date.

 - Comments & Ratings by Principals, Tech Dept (when applicable) & District